 These unique pelvic floor exercisers are commonly recommended after certain types of cancer treatments such as radiation and surgery.

-The Intimate Rose vaginal dilators for women feature a silky texture and unlike many of the other trainers, they are not sticky or hard.
+The Intimate Rose dilators for women feature a silky texture and unlike many of the other trainers, they are not sticky or hard.

 The graduated sizes allow for women to find their perfect fit and progress to reach their goals.
 The average length of the female vagina is 3–4 inches.
 For many women with AIS or MRKH syndrome, this can feel daunting if not demoralizing.